Einstein-Podolsky-Rosen-like separability indicators for two-mode Gaussian states

 It is worth mentioning that Eqs.\ (\ref{u_km}) and\ (\ref{a_m}), which specify the coordinates of the minimum point, become much simpler for two classes of TMGSs, namely, the STSs and the symmetric states.
 We find it convenient to write down here the corresponding formulae. \begin{enumerate}

 \item {\em Two-mode STSs}:

 \item {\em Symmetric TMGSs}:

 \end{enumerate} It is interesting to notice that in Ref.\cite{ASI} the minimal EPR-like uncertainty in sum form was explicitly evaluated for symmetric TMGSs.
-The authors have interpreted therein the smallest symplectic eigenvalue of the partially transposed state as a quantifier of the greatest amount of EPR correlations which can be created in a symmetric TMGS by means of local operations.
+The authors have interpreted therein the smallest symplectic eigenvalue of the partially transposed state as a quantifier of the greatest amount of EPR-like correlations which can be created in a symmetric TMGS by means of local operations.
 Our present findings in the general case, Eq.\ (\ref{Emin}) for the product form of the normalized EPR-like uncertainties, and Eq.\ (\ref{Fmin}) for the sum-form ones, appear to be consistent with this interpretation.
 Therefore, the local squeezing factors\ (\ref{u_km}) determine the state having the maximal normalized EPR-like correlations among the whole set of equally entangled TMGSs.